uros76/Controllino-with-Homeassistant/README.md

 Reboot HA and you have working sensors ready to be used on your HA lovelace dasboard.

-Example of my dashboard connected with helium and hotspot sensors:
+View examples of my dashboard connected with helium and hotspot sensors below.
+All views are avaialble under dashboard folder.
 ![ ](/dashboard_example.png)